 Another benefit is that food will help you to stay hydrated.
-Literally every food has some water in it but especially fruits and vegetables have high water content.
+Literally, every food has some water in it but especially fruits and vegetables have high water content.
 They contain 80% to 90% water and so they are the perfect choice to improve your hydration before bathing.
 Hence, reducing the risks that come with low blood pressure.

-Last but not least, the calories will help your body to deal with the tension of heating up.
+Last but not least, the calories will help your body deal with the tension of heating up.

-Your body is there to protect yourself.
+Your body is there to protect you.
 When your temperature goes up it will initiate protection mode and start fighting.
 Now imagine you have to fight but you are running out of weapons.
 Won’t you feel stressed?

 This is exactly how your body feels when it has to deal with this situation but is running low on calories.
 A bit of food will help your body to cope with that kind of stress.
 So let’s give it some energy before entering the bathtub.

 What You Can Eat Before Your Onsen Bath

 As we discussed certain foods can help with staying hydrated and keeping your blood pressure in a normal range.
 As a general rule, a light meal or snack is best before going to an onsen.
 When you are staying in an onsen ryokan they will usually provide some tea and a snack in your room.
 It’s a good idea to eat that before going to the hot spring.

 These are a few of my recommendations, but this is by no means a complete list or anything.
 It’s just what I will try to eat before going to an onsen from now on.
 Any other food you usually eat before exercising or going to the sauna should be as good as my recommendations below.